Refer a Patient

 Crossroads has listed a variety of national dementia resources for patients and their families below.
 However, there may also be local and regional resources available to you, including in-person and online support groups, food services (e.g., Meals on Wheels), and more.
 We recommend researching more city and state level dementia resources, as well as browsing the Crossroads website for resources in your state.

 Being a caregiver of a loved one with dementia can be incredibly stressful.
-The list of Alzheimer’s resources and information below can help ease the burden of caring for your family member.
+The list of Alzheimer’s disease information and resources below can help ease the burden of caring for your family member.

 Crossroads is available to help 24/7, and can be reached by phone, email, or live chat through the website.
 Contact us now for information and advice on dementia, including comfort care options, patient care information, and more.